What Are GMT Watches? (Learn How to Use & Read One Correctly)

 Another excellent alternative to Rolex coming from Japan is Citizen.
 Similar to Seiko, the Tokyo-based watchmaker is known for being rich in affordable diving models that can also function as GMT watches.

 All Citizen watches with the GMT function use the brand’s proprietary Eco-Drive movement, meaning they’re powered by the sun.
 Cheapest GMT watches start from as low as $250.
-Below find a favorite of mine, Citizen BJ7128-59E
+Below find a favorite of mine, Citizen BJ7128-59E.

 Learn more about these watches by reading the Citizen brand review.